Policies and Procedures

 In the LRC, students and tutors work together toward student success.
 In order to ensure that your tutoring session is pleasant and productive, please respect the following procedures and guidelines.

 - Students can generally expect about 30 to 45 minutes of tutoring, twice a week.
+Tutors will work with a student for approximately 10 minutes, then move on to help other students.
+The tutor will return and can work with a student for longer after everyone has had a chance to be helped.
 If you feel that you would benefit from more tutoring, and there are tutors available, please see the LRC coordinator for approval.

 - The LRC is a cell phone free zone.

 - Tutors are not permitted to help students with take-home quizzes, tests, test corrections, or class projects directly unless specified by the professor by email or phone.
 If the professor has not directly contacted the LRC, tutors may assist by working with the student regarding the general concepts covered in the assignment.

 - Students may ask a tutor or student assistant for the LRC stamp to verify their attendance to the center.
 However, the stamp alone does not indicate that the student received tutoring help at the LRC.
 If a student works with a tutor, he or she should request that that tutor sign the stamp to indicate that the student received tutoring help on that assignment.